-The Boston University Alzheimer’s Disease Center aims to reduce the human and economic costs of Alzheimer’s disease through the advancement of knowledge.
-The Boston University Alzheimer’s Disease Center was established in 1996 as one of 31 centers in the US funded by the National Institutes of Health to advance research on Alzheimer’s disease and related conditions.
-The Center is jointly based at the Boston University Medical Campus and Bedford VA Medical Center in Massachusetts.
-In 1998 the Center began researching Chronic Traumatic Encephalopathy (CTE).
-With our interest in CTE we have been able to foster and support high-impact, innovative research on Chronic Traumatic Encephalopathy and other long-term consequences of repetitive brain trauma in athletes and military personnel.
+The Boston University Alzheimer’s Disease Research Center aims to reduce the human and economic costs of Alzheimer’s disease through the advancement of knowledge.
+The Boston University Alzheimer’s Disease Research Center was established in 1996 and is one of 30 centers in the US funded by the National Institutes of Health to advance research on Alzheimer’s disease and related conditions.
+The Center is jointly based at the Boston University Medical Campus and VA Boston Medical Center in Massachusetts.
+In 2008 the Center began researching Chronic Traumatic Encephalopathy (CTE).
+With our interest in CTE, we have been able to foster and support high-impact, innovative research on Chronic Traumatic Encephalopathy and other long-term consequences of repetitive brain trauma in athletes and military personnel.

 Caregiving in a Time of Coronavirus: A message from your Alzheimer’s Disease Research Center.
 Click HERE to read more.

 Student Ambassador Program Applications are live!
 Find out more information in our Events/News section.

 If you are interested in a study or clinical trial today, check out our actively recruiting studies HERE and email us at email@example.com.